A generalization of Aubin's result for a Yamabe-type problem on smooth metric measure spaces: Yamabe-type problem

-In this section, we recall some concepts necessary to establish the Yamabe type problem in a smooth measure space $(M^n, g, v^m dV_g)$.
-They are taken from \cite{CaseYamabe}.
-We define the weighted Yamabe quotient which generalizes the Sobolev quotient in the case $m=0$ and we consider a suitable $\mathcal{W}$-functional.
-Following the presentation in \cite{CaseYamabe}, we also define the energies of these functionals and we give some of their properties.
+In this section, we recall some concepts necessary to study the Yamabe-type problem in a smooth measure space $(M^n, g, v^m dV_g)$.
+In particular, we consider the weighted Yamabe quotient, which generalizes the Sobolev quotient in the case of $m=0$ and a suitable $\mathcal{W}$-functional.
+These definitions are taken from \cite{CaseYamabe}.
+Following the presentation in \cite{CaseYamabe}, we also consider the energies of these functionals and some of their properties.